 If you see a login screen that looks like the institution portal login you normally use, enter your institution login like you normally do.
 If you see an Echo360 login screen, your username is your email address, and your password is the one established as discussed at the top of this page.

 The figure below is a Quick Start guide for using the different options on the screen.
-For more detailed information, see the Universal Capture: Personal section of Start a Recording with Universal Capture.
+For more detailed information, see the Universal Capture: Personal section of Start a Recording with Universal Capture and Live Streaming with Universal Capture.

-Click the Pencil icon in the top right area of the screen to open the Capture Details box for entering a title, description, tags, and publish to location for the recording.
+Click the Pencil icon in the top right area of the screen to open the Capture Details box for entering a title, description, tags, publish to location, and whether or not to live stream for the recording.

 Click the big friendly round Record button to begin recording.